yogeshhegde/processor-sdk-doc/source/linux/Overview/Top_Level_Makefile.rst

      jailhouse tools and cell configs.
 Applicable for only platforms with Hypervisor support enabled.

+.. ifconfig:: CONFIG_part_variant in ('AM64X', 'AM62X')

+    **arm-benchmarks** - Build the ARM Benchmarks

+    **cryptodev** - Build module for cryptographic hardware accelerators.

+    **pru-icss** - Build the PRU-ICSS driver.

+    **oprofile-example** - Build System profiler

+    **u-boot** - This target will build boot-binaries i.e. tiboot3.bin, tispl.bin
+    and u-boot.img.

+.. ifconfig:: CONFIG_part_variant in ('AM62X')

+    **ti-img-rogue-driver** - Build GPU Kernel module.

+    **jailhouse** - Builds the required kernel module, hypervisor firmware, jailhouse tools and cell configs.
+Applicable for only platforms with Hypervisor support enabled.

+.. ifconfig:: CONFIG_part_variant in ('AM64X')

+    **matrix-gui** - Build matrix GUI sources.

 .. ifconfig:: CONFIG_sdk in ('PLSDK')

+   .. ifconfig:: CONFIG_part_variant not in ('AM64X', 'AM62X')

         -  **u-boot** - This target will build both u-boot and the u-boot SPL (MLO) binaries used in newer versions of u-boot.
 This actually provides a u-boot and u-boot-spl target in the Makefile.

         .. ifconfig:: CONFIG_part_variant not in ('AM62AX')

             -  **matrix-gui** - Builds the matrix-gui sources.
             -  **matrix-gui-browser** - Builds the matrix GUI browser Qt project.
             -  **refresh-screen** - Builds the refresh screen Qt project.

     -  **sysfw-image** - Builds the system firmware itb file, which is a single binary for the system firmware release along with the different board configs.
     -  **linux-fitimage** - Sign and pack linux kernel and dtbs into FIT image required for booting HS devices.

 Along with these targets, there might be additional targets for different external kernel modules.
 This list is different for each platform.